Choco Pie

 Let's get to know each other a bit more...

-Since I'm a long stay pup, my adoption fee has been reduced!
-Visit me today to find out my favorite treats and how you can take me home!
 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
-Choco Pie is on the at-risk list due to behavior concerns in his previous home.
-In in his previous home, Choco Pie escalated without clear warning after play, giving a hard stare followed by growling, lunging, and biting a foster partner on the arm.
-The bite did not break skin, and the partner was able to disengage safely, displaying a concerning arousal threshold concern.
-Medically, Choco Pie is apparently healthy.
-What my friends at ACC say about me: My history is a mystery and my friends here do not know much about me yet!
-I would appreciate slow introductions to new people and places to help me feel safe.
-I love getting pets and - you guessed it - snuggles!
-It could be with you!
-Click here to learn more about the adoption process!
-My foster writes: Just like his name, Choco Pie is all sweetness with a marshmallowy center.
+This pet is available only through ACC New Hope partners.
+To adopt or foster, please complete the pre-screener form below.
+Inquiries sent directly to ACC will not receive a response.
+Pre-Screener Form Choco Pie is on the at-risk list due to behavior concerns in his previous home.
+In his previous home, Choco Pie barked and lunged at a person reaching toward him and mouthed a visitor's hand without clear warning.
+He also is reported to fixate on dogs during walks and has difficulty disengaging once focused.
+Choco Pie in the care center is highly social with staff, leaning into contact.
+Medically, Choco Pie is mild conjunctivitis, mild skin allergies and mild dental disease.
+Choco pie came into the care center as a stray but has spent time in the foster home.
+Choco Pie has a history of sudden reactivity toward people in the foster home.
+In his third foster, he barked and lunged at a person who was crouched and extending an arm, and separately mouthed a visitor's hand, with the foster reporting no clear warning signs.
+In his second foster, Choco Pie escalated without clear warning after play, giving a hard stare followed by growling, lunging, and biting a foster partner on the arm.
+The bite did not break skin.
+He also fixates on other dogs during walks.
+While his first foster described him as affectionate and calm in the home.
+In the care center, Choco Pie has show loose body towards the handler, often seeking attetion and will engage in play.
+Choco Pie is available for rescue through one of our New Hope Partners.
+My previous foster writes: Just like his name, Choco Pie is all sweetness with a marshmallowy center.
 He's a total lovebug who wants nothing more than to be by your side-especially if you're handing out chest rubs.
 Taking a break from work?
 Great, he's already there, giving you those big eyes that say, "Is it cuddle o'clock yet?"
 He's a pro on the leash (with the occasional detour when an interesting smell crosses his path), but overall, he's got that walk game down.
 Plop yourself on the floor, and Choco Pie will politely trot over and sit like a gentleman, just close enough to make sure you notice how soft his head and chest are.
 Within seconds, all decorum vanishes-flop!-he's on his back, legs in the air, inviting you to pets on his chest, sides, squishy neck folds, and under his chin.
 Also, you will definitely want to.
 He's brave and confident when you're around, but being alone still makes him a little anxious.
 He's working on it, though, and with some patience and gentle training, he'll learn to be more confident and independent.
-If you're looking for a loyal shadow with a heart as soft as a marshmallow center, Choco Pie is your perfect treat.
-My #BoroughBreak Buddy Writes: Chocolate was very chill from the start, met us begging for belly rubs and happily walked over to the park.
-We walked some trails then stopped under a shady tree - chocolate loved lounging with us even more than walking!
+If you're looking for a loyal shadow with a heart as soft as a marshmallow center, Choco Pie is it!

 My medical notes are...